nijiakT/Arducam-Room-Tracking/Readme.md

 | SDA	| 21	|
 | SCL	| 22	|

-The button is connected to 3V3 and GPIO pin 4 on the ESP32.
+The button is connected to 3V3 and GPIO Pin 4 on the ESP32.

 ### Software Setup
 1. Network Configuration: The device requires a Wi-Fi connection to send occupancy status information via MQTT to the data visualization and storage platforms.
 Under `main`, go to `macro.h` and configure the Wi-Fi SSID, password, and MQTT URI.